-15 things you should never clean with vinegar and why.
+So join me as I reveal 15 things that you should never clean with vinegar, and I explain why?

 1. do not clean waxed wood with vinegar